Granjow/electronics/raspi.md

     iface eth0 inet static address 192.168.1.23

-Static IP via DHCP configuration: Edit `/etc/dhcpcd.conf` and add
+Static IP via DHCP configuration: Edit `/etc/dhcpcd.conf`.
+This file also supports a static IP as fallback in case DHCP is not available.

     static ip_address 192.168.1.23